Hwandan Gogi

-Hwandan Gogi, also called Handan Gogi, is a pseudohistorical compilation of texts on ancient Korean history.
+Hwandan Gogi, also called Handan Gogi in some published copy, is a pseudohistorical compilation of texts on ancient Korean history.
 It is a bound volume of four supposedly historical records.

-According to its introduction, the text was compiled in 1911 by Gye Yeon-su (계연수, 桂延壽; died 1920) and supervised by Yi Gi (이기, 李沂; 1848–1909).
+According to its introduction, the text was compiled in 1911 by Gye Yeon-su (계연수, 桂延壽; said to be died 1920) and supervised by Yi Gi (이기, 李沂; 1848–1909).
 The entire set of texts, of which the only extant version is a modern transcription by Yi Yu-rip published in 1979, is widely regarded as a forgery among academics.

 Contents

 The Hwandan Gogi comprises the following four books: